 \section{Description of Our Algorithm}

 We describe and analyze our algorithm that generalizes the \randgreedi\ algorithm from a single accumulation step to multiple accumulation steps.
-Each accumulation step corresponds to a level in an \emph{accumulation tree} which we describe next.
+Each accumulation step corresponds to a level in an \emph{accumulation tree}, which we describe next.
 We assume that there are $m$ machines identified by the set of ids: $\{0,1,\ldots,m-1\}$.

-\customhead{Accumulation Tree} An accumulation tree ($T$) is defined by the number of machines ($m$), and branching factor ($b$).
-It has the same structure as a complete $b$-ary tree with $m$ leaves which means all the leaves are at the same depth.
-The tree nodes correspond to processors along with the corresponding subset of data accessible to them.
+\customhead{Accumulation tree} An accumulation tree ($T$) is defined by the number of machines ($m$), and branching factor ($b$).
+It has the same structure as a \emph{complete} $b$-ary tree with $m$ leaves, which means all the leaves are at the same depth.
+The tree nodes correspond to processors and the corresponding subset of data accessible to them.
 The edges of the tree determine the accumulation pattern of the intermediate solutions.
 The final solution is generated on the root node of $T$.
-Thus, the branching factor $b$ of the tree indicates the maximum number of nodes that send data to its parent.
-For each internal node of the tree, we attempt to have exactly $b$ children.
-Note that since we plan to construct a complete $b$-ary tree, in the case where $m$ is not multiple of $b$, in each level of the tree, there could be at most one node whose arity is less than $b$.
-The number of accumulation levels, $L$ (i.e., the height of the tree minus 1) is $\lceil \log_b{m} \rceil$.
+Thus, the branching factor $b$ of the tree indicates the maximum number of nodes that transmit data to its parent.
+The number of accumulation levels (i.e., one minus the height of the tree), denoted by $L$, is $\lceil \log_b{m} \rceil$.

-To uniquely identify a node in the tree, we will assign an identifier $(\ell, id)$ to each node of $T$, where $\ell$ represents the accumulation level of the node and $id$ represents the machine id corresponding to the node.
-The $id$ for each leaf node is the id of the machine that the leaf node corresponds to.
-All the leaf nodes are at level 0.
-Each internal node receives the lowest $id$ of its children, i.e., any node $(l,i)$ has node $(l+1, \lfloor i/b^{l+1}\rfloor*b^{l+1})$ as the parent.
-Therefore the root node will always have level $L$ with $id$ value $0$.
+To uniquely identify a node in the tree, we assign an identifier $(\ell, id)$ to each node of $T$, where $\ell$ represents the accumulation level of the node and $id$ represents the machine identifier corresponding to the node.
+The $id$ for each leaf node is the identifier of the machine to which the leaf node corresponds.
+All the leaf nodes are at the zeroth level.
+Each internal node receives the lowest $id$ of its children, i.e., any node $(\ell,i)$ has node $(\ell+1, \lfloor i/b^{\ell+1}\rfloor*b^{\ell+1})$ as the parent.
+Therefore, the root node will always reside at level $L$ with $id = 0$.
 Also, we characterize an accumulation tree $T$ by the triple $T(m, L, b)$, where $m$ is the number of leaves (machines), $L$ is the number of levels, and $b$ is the branching factor.